-California-based jewelry company, Brilliant Earth has used beautiful images for all of their jewelry.
+California-based jewelry company Brilliant Earth has used beautiful images for all of its jewelry.
 What’s more, they also have an interactive video option.
 Using this feature, users can rotate the picture to get a better view of the jewelry from different angles.

 3. Write detailed product descriptions

 It’s a great way to tell users what they can expect from your product.